JohnnyJayJay/poker/doc/host.md

 ## Setup

 1. Clone this repository `git clone https://github.com/JohnnyJayJay/poker`
-2. In the directory root of the project, create a file called `config.clj` and enter the following:
+2. In the directory root of the project, create a file called `config.edn` and enter the following:

 ```clj
 {:token "YOUR BOT TOKEN HERE"